klaudhaus/lit-up/README.md

 `view` is a function that takes the model and returns a representation of that model as HTML, using the `html` literal tag from `lit-html` (which is re-exported by `lit-up`).
 If you haven't seen `lit-html` yet, then head over to it's [documentation site](https://lit-html.polymer-project.org/) to read all about it.

+Passing these parameters to `app` causes `lit-up` to call the view function with the supplied data model and render the result using `lit-html` (you can specify an optional target `element`, otherwise it's rendered to the page body).
 The special bit that `lit-up` provides is the `up` function.
-This prepares an event handler that updates the model and re-renders the view.
-You can link this handler to events in your `lit-html` template using the `@` prefix.
+This prepares an event handler that calls the matching update function, passing any specified data, and then re-renders the view.
+You can link this handler to a user event in your `lit-html` template using the `@` prefix.

 ## Using `up`